dariopellegrini/kdone-website/dto.md

 # Data Transfer Object (DTO)

-KDone supports DTO pattern, that allows to control API's input and output data.
-It is possible to specify output model of read operations and input model of create and update operations.
+KDone supports DTO pattern, which allows controlling API's input and output data.
+It is possible to specify the output model of reading operations and the input model of creating and update operations.
 To configure DTO, add `dto` inside `module` configuration DSL

 ```kotlin